Nimi2607/Nimi2607/README.md

-- 👋 Hi, I’m @Nimi2607
+- 👋 Hi, I’m Nimish Vadgaonkar
-- 👀 I’m interested in C++, JAVA, Python programming
+- 👀 I’m interested in Python, Data Science, Machine Learning, Deep Learning
-- 🌱 I’m currently learning C++, Python, JAVA
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...nimish26.v@gmail.com

 <!---
 Nimi2607/Nimi2607 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.